Kotlin/KEEP/proposals/context-receivers.md

 ## Future work

 This section lists enhancements that are being prototyped, discussed, or otherwise being considered and are potentially possible in the future.
-Feel free to share your ideas in discussion (LINK TO KEEP ISSUE).
+Feel free to share your ideas in discussion [KEEP-259](https://github.com/Kotlin/KEEP/issues/259).

 ### Reflection design